 Most recent FDA evaluation occurred in 2016 when the FDA approved phentermine hydrochloride in an 8 mg, a low-dose medication for adults with obesity that is taken up to three times daily.
 This new dosage form involved a short acting medication that is taken before meals or whenever the patient is hungry and up until 4 hours before sleep.
 It fills in the gap between the long acting 12 hour effect of the 37.5 mg extended release phentermine

 Phentermine Helps You Lose Weight Safely and Quickly

 I prescribe phentermine to many of my overweight and obese patients based on their medical history, metabolism, and weight loss needs.
-When given to the appropriate patient, there is steady, predictable weight loss of 2-3 lbs. per week.
+When given to the patient, there is steady, predictable weight loss of 2-3 lbs. per week.
 Depending upon the age, gender, and starting weight of the patient, weekly weight loss can be even higher.
 Furthermore, this happens without any significant side effects.
 In fact, the only side effects I see are dry mouth and a little bit of insomnia.
-We eliminate the latter by taking the medication earlier in the day and avoiding caffeine after lunch.
+Insomnia is controlled by taking the medication earlier in the day and avoiding caffeine after lunch.

 Phentermine and the other appetite suppressants remain very effective.
 As a result, they play a major role in helping overweight individuals lose weight when taken in low doses and titrated slowly over time.
 Tens of millions of people have taken these appetite suppressors for weight loss.

 Phentermine Acts on the Brain Effecting the Appetite Center